 What is a VA loan?
 A VA loan is a home purchase or refinance loan guaranteed by the U.S. Department of Veteran Affairs (VA).
 The program was created with the G.I.
 Bill of 1944 and made available to most U.S. Veterans, active duty military and other eligible servicemembers.
 The VA doesn’t actually loan money, but instead guarantees a portion of the funds to lenders in case the borrower defaults on the loan.
 VA loans offer attractive terms such as no- or low-down payment options, no mortgage insurance requirements, no penalty fees if you pay the loan off early and some of the lowest interest rates available.
+You can use our VA loan calculator to estimate your monthly payments

 Am I eligible for a VA home loan?
 Active duty servicemembers, honorably discharged veterans, current or former National Guard or Reserve members and eligible surviving spouses may apply for a VA home loan.
 Certain U.S. citizens who served in the armed forces of a government allied with the United States in World War II and individuals with service as members in certain organizations, such as Public Health Service officers, cadets at the U.S. Military, Air Force or Coast Guard Academy, midshipmen at the U.S. Naval Academy and officers at the National Oceanic & Atmospheric Administration may also apply for eligibility.
 You must have satisfactory credit, sufficient income, and a valid Certificate of Eligibility (COE) must be obtained from the VA.
 For more information on whether you meet the requirements, visit VA Certificate of Eligibility.